Authentication

 Recommended pattern:

-2. Before each request, check if the token is within 60s of expiry.
+now + expires_in). - Before each request, check if the token is within 60s of expiry.

-3. If near expiry, call /auth/token to refresh.
+- If near expiry, call

-4. On 401 responses, re-authenticate and retry the request once.
+401responses, re-authenticate and retry the request once.

 class SimbeeAuth {